-Budapest have a long history and this has made this city for travelers to be able to find Best Tourist Attractions in Budapest as compared to other parts of the country.
+Budapest has a long history, and this has made this city for travelers to be able to find the Best Tourist Attractions in Budapest as compared to other parts of the country.
 The capital of Hungary is a city full of amazing attractions, from historical monuments to architectural wonders.
 Many of Budapest’s attractions are located in unfamiliar areas of the city.
 However, here, the focus is on the most important attractions of Budapest that attract tourists from all over the world.

 Hungarian State Opera or Magyar Állami Operaház

 The Hungarian Opera House is one of the attractions in Budapest, suitable for those who love art and architecture.
 It is located on historic Andrássy Street and has one of the most beautiful opera houses in the world.
 Over the years, this building has hosted various world-class operas, as well as ballet dances and concerts.
 Also, for those who can not main performances, building tours are offered daily with a small concert happening as well.

 The Fisherman’s Bastion is a beautiful fortress located in the Budai area with a spectacular view across the river to the Hungarian Parliament building and the Pest area on the other side of the Danube.
 It was Built in 1902 in the Neo-Gothic and Neo-Romanesque style, and the castle is one of the city’s unique attractions for photography.
 In addition, you can visit this castle for free.

 St. Stephen’s Basilica in Szent István tér 1